awsdocs/aws-security-hub-user-guide/doc_source/securityhub-accounts-add-invite.md

 # Adding and inviting member accounts<a name="securityhub-accounts-add-invite"></a>

-Your account becomes an AWS Security Hub administrator account when an account that you invite accepts your invitation\.
+Your account becomes the administrator account for accounts that accept your invitation\.

-When you accept an invitation from another account, your account becomes a member account\.
+When you accept an invitation from another account, your account becomes a member account, and that account becomes your administrator account\.

 If your account is an administrator account, you cannot accept an invitation to become a member account\.